Major League (band)

 Major League is an American rock band from Mantua Township, New Jersey, originally active from 2009 to 2016.
-Their music blends pop punk, easycore, emo, and alternative rock.
+Their music blends pop punk, easycore, emo, and soft grunge music.
 They released two studio albums on No Sleep Records: Hard Feelings (2012) and There's Nothing Wrong with Me (2014).
 In June of 2025 the band announced they were reuniting with their original lineup.

 History

 Formation and Early Years (2009–2011)

 Major League was formed in 2009 in Mantua Township, New Jersey, initiated by guitarist Brian Anthony Joyce, soon joined by vocalist Nick Trask, guitarist Matt Chila, bassist Eric Bouda, and drummer Justin Unruh.
 They self-released two EPs—The Truth Is...
 (2010) and Variables (2011)—which both included early tracks like “From States Away” and “Seasons.”
 These songs helped define the band's emotionally driven pop‑punk sound.
 In April 2011, drummer Justin Unruh left the band and was succeeded by Luke Smartnick.
 During this time, the band toured extensively through small clubs, DIY spaces, and house shows, developing a grassroots fan base and regional reputation.